Life Insurance for SBA Loans

-However, before you apply for a loan, it’s important to understand the SBA collateral requirements.
+However, before you apply for a loan, it’s essential to understand the SBA collateral requirements.

 When life insurance for SBA loans is required, SOP 50 10 5(B) must be followed by lenders.

-And while you can read this exciting 388-page document, I’ll tell you now that there are only 4 requirements regarding life insurance:
+And while you can read this exciting 388-page document, I’ll tell you now that there are only four requirements regarding life insurance:

 - “Lender must determine if the viability of the business is tied to an individual or individuals.
 In these situations, the lender must require life insurance.
 SBA Express and Pilot Loan Program lenders may follow their internal policy for similarly sized non-SBA guaranteed commercial loans.”

 - “Life insurance required must be consistent with the size and term of the loan.
 The amount and type of collateral available to repay the loan in the event of the death of the borrower may be factored into the determination of the appropriate amount of life insurance.”

 - “For each policy required under this paragraph, lender must obtain a collateral assignment, identifying the lender as assignee, that is acknowledged by the Home Office of the Insurer.
 The lender must assure that the borrower pays the premiums on the policy.”

 - “The lender may accept the pledge of an existing life insurance policy.
 When a new policy is required, a decreasing term policy is most appropriate.
 Credit life insurance or whole life insurance should not be required.”

 The problem with number 4 is that it states that a decreasing term policy is most appropriate.
 However, decreasing term policies are junk, overpriced, and don’t compare to the level term life insurance policies available.

 A level-term life insurance policy is a better option at a lower price.